ne1410s/k8s-made-simple/readme.md

 `http://<SERVICENAME>.<NAMESPACE>.svc.cluster.local`

 (This is conventional kubernetes behaviour.
 Note that other mechanisms may prevent access from succeeding, such as a service mesh).
+(The ".cluster.local" might be optional ..?
+A port number may also need to be specified)

 #### External Access
 Exposing a ClusterIP service alone will not make it accessible from outside of the cluster.
 This is typically done via one of the following ways: